 The custody and parenting time decisions you make now will have a long-term impact on the lives and future of your kids.
-At my firm, Lashier Law, PLLC, in Utica, you will find the support you need during this critical decision-making juncture.
+At my firm, Lashier Law, PLLC, in Clinton Township, you will find the support you need during this critical decision-making juncture.
 I draw on extensive experience and in-depth knowledge of Michigan family law to help my clients arrive at well-thought-out arrangements that suit their unique circumstances.
 And because I am also a certified mediator, I understand how to dig deep to find common ground and come up with creative arrangements that work well for everyone involved – most of all, the children.

 Learn more about my mediation services for custody cases.

 Custody determinations are based on the best interests of the child or children.
 There are two aspects of child custody in Michigan:

 - Legal custody refers to the authority to make life decisions regarding the child’s religion, schooling, health matters and more

 - Physical custody refers to the parenting time arrangement and where the child resides

 Except in cases involving domestic abuse, severe mental health issues, substance abuse or other extenuating circumstances, legal custody is usually split equally between both parents.

 In determining physical custody, Michigan courts will look at a variety of case-specific factors, including: